 It might seem strange to people who love getting inked but sometimes a person has very good reasons for wanting a tattoo removed.
 Here are some reasons to consider:

-Not all cultures and families look kindly upon tattoos.
-In some cultures, a tattoo may even be considered a sign of criminality or bad moral character.
+- Cultural and Family Issues – A tattoo may be considered a sign of criminality or bad moral character.

-Also consider a person who has a tattoo of their husband or wife somewhere on themself.
+- Bad Memory – Consider a person who has a tattoo of their husband or wife somewhere on themselves.
 If the relationship sours and goes bad, it might be best to have that tattoo removed.

-Maybe you’ve rushed the decision to have a tattoo and you’re not happy?
-Or maybe a tattoo that you had done years ago no longer has any meaning for you because you’re changed and outgrown it?
+- Outgrown Tattoos – Maybe you got a tattoo that you had done years ago no longer has any meaning for you because you’re changed and outgrown it?
 In either case, laser tattoo removal can help you get on with your life.

-Even though many employers tolerate and even welcome tattoos, there are still many who don’t look kindly on them.
-They may be seen as a sign of bad character, for example.
+- Career – Even though many employers tolerate and even welcome tattoos, there are still many who don’t look kindly on them.
 In such cases, it might be best to have an offending tattoo removed, especially if it’s the job of a lifetime.

 - Six Dos and Don’ts of your First Tattoo